campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 ## The Meh
 Unfortunately, despite my praise, *Engage* has plenty of issues.
 I wouldn't call any of them a "deal breaker", so instead of spending paragraphs on each issue, I'll briefly touch on each one:

 * I cannot overstate how robotic and stilted the main (male) character's performance is.
-Almost every time the Alear spoke, I couldn't help but think, "this is a terrible approximation of how humans talk".
-I'm no voice actor, but I *think* this is due to how cleanly-enunciated his lines are.
+Almost every time Alear spoke, I couldn't help but think, "this is a terrible approximation of how humans talk".
+I'm not a voice actor, but I *think* this is due to how cleanly-enunciated his lines are.
 The actor seems far too concerned with making every syllable crystal clear, which gives his performance an alien-like quality.

 * Support conversations with Emblems consist of two characters blurting out meaningless rhetoric at each other ("When facing adversity, hold strong and believe in our friendship to turn the tide of battle").
 It would have been nice to converse with past *Fire Emblem* characters, rather than with motivational posters.